-Whistler Bell Sleeve Crochet Sweater Free Pattern
+Whistler Wide Sleeve Crochet Sweater Free Pattern

-Whistler Bell Sleeve Crochet Sweater Free Pattern
+Whistler Wide Sleeve Crochet Sweater Free Pattern

-Whistler Bell Sleeve Crochet Sweater Free Pattern
+Whistler Wide Sleeve Crochet Sweater Free Pattern

-Bell Sleeve Crochet Sweater
+Whistler Wide Sleeve Crochet Sweater Free Pattern

 We are trying to keep all our crochet patterns free for everyone, when you access them online.
 We meet the costs of running this website through coffee donations at https://ko-fi.com/kiksandjackcrochet and ad revenue.
-When you buy us a cup of coffee, you buy us a cup of motivation.ย Thank you for keeping us motivated and inspired every day to keep designing free crochet patterns for you.
+When you buy us a cup of coffee, you buy us a cup of motivation.
+Thank you for keeping us motivated and inspired every day to keep designing free crochet patterns for you.

-Bell Sleeve Crochet Sweater
+Whistler Wide Sleeve Crochet Sweater Free Pattern

-The Whistler Bell Sleeve Crochet Sweater uses three types of stitches.
-It starts with the floret stitch at the base of the sweater, then the bead stitch and the majority is in one our favourites – the simple half double crochet.
+The Whistler Wide Sleeve Crochet Sweater uses three types of stitches.
+It starts with the floret stitch at the base of the sweater, then the bead stitch and the majority is crocheted in one our favourites – the simple half double crochet.
 We wanted a slightly longer tunic style sweater – so the floret stitch isn’t always as visible when we tuck it – however we are thinking of crocheting a shorter version of this sweater to show it off more, because it really is a beautiful stitch.

 It would be amazing to see a photo of your work in progress.
+Follow us on social media and stay up to date with Kiks + Jack Crochet Pattern releases:

 CROCHET MEASUREMENTS & SIZES